NrsSystems/docs/digital-displays/playlists-management.md

 Playlists allow you to choose multiple views to show in a particular order and duration on a display.
 See the [Views section](views-management.md) for more information.
 Schedules can use playlists to show those views on one or more display on a weekly basis or for special one-time events.
 See the [Schedules section](schedules-management.md) for more information.

-The table shows the playlists by description (name), along with the number of views used in the playlist.
+The playlists table shows the playlists by description (name), along with the number of views used in the playlist.

 ## Add a playlist
 To add a playlist, select **Create Playlist** at the top right of the page.
 This will open a separate page allowing you to create a playlist.
 Set the parameters for your playlist: